The parishes of Sjundeå

 It´s not certain exactly when the parish of Sjundeå was founded but it is believed that it happened somehwere around 1460s when St. Peter´s church was erected.
 The parish was catholic until reformation of the church was carried out in the Kingdom of Sweden, which Finland was part of at the time.
 Nowadays we are an Evangelical-Lutheran parish.

-In 1998 the parish of Sjundeå was decided to be devided into two parishes due to two different languages that are spoken in the municipality.
+In 1998 a decision was made to devide the parish of Sjundeå into two independent parishes based on the two official languages spoken in the municipality.
 Finally in 2000 the Swedish-speaking and the Finnish-speaking parishes were founded.
 Before this division there was only one parish of Sjundeå.